-To send flowers in memory of Rev. David Glen Pease, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Rev. David Glen Pease, please visit our Heartfelt Sympathies Store.

 In his early ministry, he served as pastor of Free Methodist and Methodist churches in 6 parishes.
 In the mid 60’s, David felt called to continue his ministry through 5 retirement communities (which are a vital part of the Methodist church) in Wisconsin, Illinois, and North Carolina, including serving at Cedar Crest in Janesville, where he oversaw planning and construction of Cedar Crest’s Health Center.
 He served various roles as Administrator, Chaplain, and CEO throughout his career after pulpit ministry.
 David was passionate in his calling to serve older people and create excellent communities for them.
 In each location of service, David is remembered as a beloved, skilled visionary.
 David loved his family as well as having a passion for hunting, fishing, and boating.